JuliaPOMDP/POMDPs.jl/README.md

 - `actions(pomdp::POMDP)` returns the complete action space
 - `actions!(aspace::AbstractSpace, pomdp::POMDP, state::Any)` changes aspace to the action space accessible from the given state
 - `observations(pomdp::POMDP)` returns the complete observation space
-- `observations!(ospace::AbstractSpace, pomdp::POMDP, state::Any)` changes ospace to the obsevation space accessible from the given state
+- `observations!(ospace::AbstractSpace, pomdp::POMDP, state::Any)` changes ospace to the observation space accessible from the given state
-- `reward(pomdp::POMDP, state::Any, action::Any)` returns the immidiate reward for the state-action pair
+- `reward(pomdp::POMDP, state::Any, action::Any)` returns the immediate reward for the state-action pair
-- `reward(pomdp::POMDP, state::Any, action::Any, statep::Any)` returns the immidiate reward for the s-a-s' triple
+- `reward(pomdp::POMDP, state::Any, action::Any, statep::Any)` returns the immediate reward for the s-a-s' triple
-- `transition!(distribution, pomdp::POMDP, state, action)` changes the transition distribution to the one availiabe from the current state-action pair
+- `transition!(distribution, pomdp::POMDP, state, action)` changes the transition distribution to the one available from the current state-action pair
-- `observation!(distribution, pomdp::POMDP, state, action)` changes the observation distribution to the one availiabe from the current state and previous action
+- `observation!(distribution, pomdp::POMDP, state, action)` changes the observation distribution to the one available from the current state and previous action
 - `isterminal(pomdp::POMDP, state::Any)` checks if a state is terminal
 - `create_state(pomdp::POMDP)` creates a single state object (for preallocation purposes)
 - `create_observation(pomdp::POMDP)` creates a single observation object (for preallocation purposes)